Bryan5Alive/sd_api_pictures_natural/README.md

 Output must be a valid self-closing XML element called "photo" with the attribute "description".
 ```

-These instructions work well for the few models I've experimented with (**solar-10.7b-instruct-v1.0**), but they may
+These instructions work well for the few models I've experimented with (**solar-10.7b-instruct-v1.0**), but they may need to be tweaked depending on the model.
-need to
-be tweaked depending on the model.

-The XML attributes will be mapped to the strings in your `Positive prompt template` which defaults
+The XML attributes will be mapped to the strings in your `Positive prompt template` which defaults to `{{positivePrompt}}, {{description}}`.
-to `{{personName}}, {{description}}`.

 ### Advanced bot instructions

-You are not limited to the XML format and Custom system message above. **You can instruct the bot to add any attributes
-you want.** They will be parsed out and injected into the `Positive prompt template` which you can customize.
+You are not limited to the XML format and Custom system message above. **You can instruct the bot to add any attributes you want.** They will be parsed out and injected into the `Positive prompt template` which you can customize.

-For example, you could add `personClothing` to the xml and instructions above like so:
+For example, you could add `personName` and `personClothing` to the xml and instructions above like so:

 ```
 Always use this template when sending any photo: <photo personName="{{personName}}" personClothing="{{personClothing}}" description="{{photoDescription}}"/>
-personClothing must visually describe the clothing of the person in the photo.
+personName must be the name of the person in the photo. personClothing must visually describe the clothing of the person in the photo.
 ```

-Then you can simply change `Positive prompt template` to `{{personName}}, {{personClothing}}, {{description}}`.
+Then you can simply change `Positive prompt template` to `{{positivePrompt}}, {{personName}}, {{personClothing}}, {{description}}`.

 This is valuable for adding weights to certain aspects of the photo.

-For example, you could increase the weight of the clothing description by changing `Positive prompt template`
-to `{{personName}}, ({{personClothing}}:2), {{description}}`.
+For example, you could increase the weight of the clothing description by changing `Positive prompt template` to `{{positivePrompt}}, {{personName}}, ({{personClothing}}:2), {{description}}`.

-Note: You can completely remove the `description` attribute and replace it with other attributes, however,
-the `personName` attribute is used to trigger SD Character tags (see below) so it is required if you want to use them.
+Note: You can completely remove the `description` attribute and replace it with other attributes, however, the `personName` attribute is used to trigger SD Character tags (see below) so it is required if you want to use them.
+The `positivePrompt` attribute is where your **Positive prompt** field will be injected.

 ### Activate SD character tags

-In immersive mode, to help your character maintain a better fixed image, add sd_tags_positive and sd_tags_negative to
-your character's json file to have Stable Diffusion tags that define their appearance automatically added to Stable
-Diffusion prompts whenever the extension detects the character was asked to send a picture of itself, ex:
+In immersive mode, to help your character maintain a better fixed image, add sd_tags_positive and sd_tags_negative to your character's json file to have Stable Diffusion tags that define their appearance automatically added to Stable Diffusion prompts whenever the extension detects the character was asked to send a picture of itself, ex:

 JSON: